devops-donm/zero_ansible_server/README.md

 - Verifies / Creates the /opt/nginx/configs and /opt/nginx/certs directories are created
     These are used for persistant storage to prevent data loss during container deployments.
 - Clones the latest version of the [NGINX Container Repo](https://github.com/devops-donm/nginx_container)
-- Stop and remove the current container
+- Stop existing Docker containers
-- Create a new NGINX container
+- Build and start new Docker containers
+- Restart Docker